 - Do bra bands stretch out?

-- Do bra cup sizes change based on band size?
+- Does my bra cup size change when I choose another band size?

 JOJOANS Floral Lace Halter Bralette Unpadded Mesh Lined V-Neck Everyday Bra Top for Women See details at Amazon.co.uk